Friday, December 21, 2007

 “I can’t believe that.
 Not after the poem I’ve just read.”

-“Well, that one might not be too bad,” I said.
-“I think they did get a little better after my breakdown.”
+“Well, that one might not be too bad,” I said, and I remembered what my friend Jesus had said.
+“I think maybe they’ve gotten a little better, uh, in recent, er –”

-By the above it’s obvious that I took it for granted that she knew my whole history, even though she and I had never talked of it.
-And the reason for this is that my mother and my aunts, with particular emphasis on Aunt Greta, are incapable of meeting any other female and not telling them at once my entire life story.
-I had no doubt that this woman already knew every detail of last night’s dinner with Elektra.
-She probably even knew about Steve.
+Even though she and I had barely ever spoken to each other I was not surprised that she knew about my breakdown, and the reason for this is that my mother and my aunts, with particular emphasis on Aunt Greta, are incapable of meeting any other female and not telling them at once my entire life story.

 “Sure.”